 For belt and braces, compare a broker's best result to the three types of mortgages it may not have included (if you haven't already done it using our Mortgage Best Buys):

 Lenders that don't operate through brokers.

-Tesco Bank, HSBC, First Direct.
-Plus, Yorkshire Building Society and Britannia don't pay brokers a fee.
-True whole of market brokers should include them in a comparison but, they don't have to offer to transact for you.
+And Yorkshire Building Society and Britannia don't pay brokers a fee.
+Brokers who say they search the whole market should include them in a comparison but, they don't have to offer to transact for you.